 - Subscription records

-Plus any other financial documents that are required by the reviewer.
+- Any other financial documents that are required by the reviewer

-Any responsible person may review accounts but they must not be:
+Any competent, responsible person can review or examine the accounts, but they must not be:

 - Related to anyone within the unit